-Parish nursing is a ministry which is designed to serve the congregation and community as part of the pastoral team.
-It is rooted in the beginnings of Christianity, based on the Gospels of Matthew, Mark, Luke and John which describes how Jesus sent out the descipels to preach, to teach and to heal.
-In the first and second centuries, the visiting of the sick was a part of the duty of all Christians.
-Over the intervening centuries up to modern times, the care of the sick became institutionalized and in many cases separated, except for the clergy, from the teaching and preaching ministry of the church.
+Parish nursing is a ministry designed to serve the congregation and community as a part of the pastoral team.
+It is rooted in the beginnings of Christianity, based on the Gospels of Matthew, Mark, Luke and John which describe how Jesus sent out the disciples to preach, to teach and to heal.
+In the first and second centuries, the visiting of the sick was part of the duty of all Christians.
+Over the intervening centuries up to modern times, the care of the sick became institutionalized and, in many cases separated, except for the clergy, from the teaching and preaching ministry of the church.

 Who Is The Parish Nurse?

 The parish nurse is a registered nurse who has completed specialized education through the InterChurch Health Ministries and the Toronto School of Theology.
 They have been commissioned by the congregation to promote health, healing and wholeness.
 At present PVUC is blessed by the ministry of two volunteer Parish Nurses.

 - Educates individuals or groups on health-related topics as determined by identified needs of the congregation or community.

 - Integrates faith and health by affirming and supporting the journey towards wholeness in the relationship of body, mind and spirit.

 Personal Health Counselor

 - Discusses health problems with individuals, maintaining ethical principles of confidentiality.